How ORISE is Making a Difference

 ORISE Prepares Nations to Fight Nuclear Smuggling

 With the knowledge needed to incorporate radiological materials in an explosive device now widely available and unsecured stockpiles still a reality, nuclear smuggling remains a global security threat.
-The Oak Ridge Institute for Science and Education (ORISE) has extended its national security expertise to assist government leaders and law enforcement in many countries as they unite in efforts to apprehend and prosecute nuclear materials smugglers.
+Recent seizures of weapon-grade nuclear materials suggest such materials remain in illegal circulation and could be used to kill tens or hundreds of thousands of people.
+ORISE has extended its national security expertise to assist government leaders and law enforcement in many countries as they unite in efforts to apprehend and prosecute nuclear materials smugglers.

-Through another program at home, ORISE is also applying its expertise in radiological detection and security to stop the unauthorized transport of nuclear materials and protect the United States’ critical infrastructure.
-Working with the U.S. Department of Homeland Security, ORISE provides training in detection and containment of radiological materials to law enforcement tasked with protecting major U.S. transportation hubs.
+If radiological materials elude defensive measures taken abroad, ORISE is also applying its expertise in radiological detection and security to stop the unauthorized transport of nuclear materials and protect the United States’ critical infrastructure.
+Working with the Domestic Nuclear Detection Office within the U.S. Department of Homeland Security, ORISE provides training in detection of radiological materials to law enforcement tasked with protecting major U.S. transportation hubs.